-Created by the group of snowboarding lovers, Shopify is now a leading ecommerce solution that has over 1,000,000 businesses among its users.
-Between 2016 and 2019, the company generated $319bn in revenue and almost doubled its stock market in a few months of 2020.
+Created by a group of snowboarding lovers, Shopify is now one of the best ecommerce platforms for small businesses with over 1,000,000 businesses among its users.
+Between 2016 and 2019, the company generated $319bn in revenue and almost doubled its stock market in a few months of 2020, gaining nearly 11% of the total ecommerce market share.

 If Mr. Bond thinks that Shopify isn’t enough for his plans, he should consider Shopify Plus with more built-in functionalities and benefits.